 1.3 x (1.05/1.06) = 1.312

 Given the future spot rate, the International Fisher Effect assumes that the CAD currency will depreciate against the USD.
-1 USD will exchange into 1.312 CAD, up from the original rate of 1.30.
+1 USD will be exchanged into 1.312 CAD, up from the original rate of 1.30.
 On one hand, investors will receive a lower interest rate on the USD currency, but on the other hand, they will gain from an increase in the value of the US currency.

-For the IFE to work, several assumptions must be made.
-Some of the assumptions include the free flow of capital between countries, the integration of capital markets, and the lack of control on the currency for trade purposes.
+For the IFE to work, several assumptions must be in place.
+There must be the free flow of capital between countries, the integration of capital markets, and the lack of control on the currency for trade purposes.

 The Relevance of the International Fisher Effect

 However, in the long run, the IFE is viewed as a more reliable variable to determine the effect of changes in nominal interest rates on shifts in exchange rates.

 Fisher Effect vs. International Fisher Effect

 The Fisher effect describes the relationship between interest rates and the rate of inflation.
 It proposes that the nominal interest rate in a country is equal to the real interest rate plus the inflation rate, which means that the real interest rate is equal to the nominal rate of interest minus the rate of inflation.

 Therefore, any increase in the rate of inflation will result in a proportional increase in the nominal interest rate, where the real interest rate is constant.
 For example, assume that the real interest rate is 5.5% and the rate of inflation changes from 2.5% to 3.5%.
 The nominal interest rate is calculated as follows: